Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.88 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox's 4.91 team ERA ranks 26th across all league pitching staffs.

-- In his most recent appearance on Sunday against the Oakland Athletics, the righty tossed seven innings, allowing one earned run while surrendering one hit.
+- In his most recent time out on Monday, the right-hander tossed four innings against the Baltimore Orioles, allowing four earned runs while surrendering seven hits.

-- In 18 games this season, the 32-year-old has put up an ERA of 3.32, with 7.8 strikeouts per nine innings.
-Opponents are hitting .227 against him.
+- The 27-year-old has a 5.08 ERA and 9.2 strikeouts per nine innings in 25 games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.